max-mapper/art-of-node/readme.md

-# Art of Node
+# The Art of Node
 ## An introduction to Node.js

 This document is intended for readers who know at least a little bit of a scripting language like JavaScript, Ruby, Python, Perl, etc. If you aren't a programmer yet then it is probably easier to start by reading [JavaScript for Cats](http://jsforcats.com/). :cat2:

 It is also currently a work in progress.
-If you like it then please consider donating via [gittip](https://www.gittip.com/maxogden/).
+If you like it then please consider donating via [gittip](https://www.gittip.com/maxogden/) so that I can write more!

 ## Table of contents